joncamfield/satcommthreats/en.md

 ### Mitigations

--   Regularly purge contacts, recent calls/message and any other content/documents on the device.
-Minimize app usage and use automatically disappearing messages options.
+-   Track which devices you are using (including smartphones and laptops) have what data stored on them.
+Satellite phones and pagers are likely to have recent call logs and contacts.
+Regularly purge contacts, recent calls/message and any other content/documents on as many devices as possible - in particular ones which cannot be protected with encryption.
+Use automatically disappearing message options.
 Log out of apps/websites.

--   Conceal the phone/antenna/dish and use a bluetooth headset or wifi router to not be obviously in possession of the device when you use it.
+-   Conceal the location of the satellite device and consider the requirements for device connectivity at the same time as security requirements.
+BGANs require different angles of access to clear sky depending on location (https://www.groundcontrol.com/products/inmarsat/bgan-range/bgan-coverage-map/)

+-   Disguise the phone/antenna/dish.
 Different materials will have different effects if covering a satellite dish.
-In general, any covering is likely to reduce your signal, so consider non-metallic paint or light, dry cloth (water -- in clouds, rain, and even trees is a significant factor in signal strength).
+In general, any covering is likely to reduce your signal, so consider non-metallic paint or light, dry cloth (water -- in clouds, rain, and even trees is a significant factor in signal strength for some frequencies).
 Also consider your adversary -- are you trying to conceal this from someone walking by on the street, or from someone flying over in a helicopter?
 Both?

+-   Use a bluetooth headset or wifi router to not be in possession of the device when you use it.
+(See device geolocation mitigations below)

 -   When purchasing, seek out dual-use equipment, for example, devices which look like GPS units but which also provide a satellite data